bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 For the strictly ordered way of transaction opening a master producer is responsible.
 A master is registered in Apache Zookeeper per each transaction.
 The master generates a new transaction, registers it in Apache Zookeeper, and returns the transaction ID to a Producer.
 Producer fills the transaction with data from the storage server.
 Then, it sends checkpoint or cancels to the server commit log and the transaction is checkpointed or canceled.

-Finally, storage server commit logs are played and results are stored to RocksDB.
+Finally, storage server commit logs are played, and the results are stored to RocksDB.

 Checkpoint Group
 """""""""""""""""""""

-**CheckpointGroup** is the special entity which allows a developer to do atomic checkpoint for a group of producers and consumers.
+**CheckpointGroup** is a special entity which allows a developer to do atomic checkpoint for a group of producers and consumers.

 Several producers and consumers can be bunched up into a group, which can do a checkpoint atomically.
 This means  all producers and consumers in that group fix the current state.
 This is the key component of exactly-once data processing in SJ-Platform.